Subject area: Sport

 Students of sport and recreation management have a compulsory placement course in Year 2 that provides an invaluable opportunity for work-based learning, enabling you to further your understanding of sport management in practice and enhance your employability.

-Placements have previously been with a wide range of organisations in the UK and Scotland, such as sport clubs, health and fitness clubs, football clubs (for example Manchester United), golf courses (for example Gleneagles), sports marketing and media companies (for example Sky Sports, IMG, the Scotsman), governing bodies of sport (for example sportscotland, Scottish Hockey, Scottish FA, Basketball Scotland, Rugby Football Union, Scottish Rugby Union), and local authority sports services, such as Edinburgh Leisure.
+Placements have previously been with a wide range of organisations in the UK, such as community sports clubs, health and fitness clubs, football clubs (for example Celtic and Manchester United), golf courses (for example Gleneagles), sports marketing and media companies (for example Sky Sports, IMG, the Scotsman), governing bodies of sport (for example sportscotland, Scottish Hockey, jogscotland, Basketball Scotland, Rugby Football Union, Scottish Rugby Union), and local authority sports trusts, such as Edinburgh Leisure.

 There are opportunities to study abroad during Year 3 through our international exchange programme.
-Depending on your programme, it is possible to study abroad in the USA, Australia, New Zealand, Singapore, Malaysia and at a number of European universities.
+Depending on your programme, it is possible to study abroad in the US, Australia, New Zealand, Singapore, Malaysia or at a number of European universities.

 How will I learn?